Mutual funds are still considered one of the easiest, simplest and most affordable ways to invest in the funds market.

 For example, you invest $5,000 in a mutual fund charging 6% back-end sales load and when buying a fund’s shares you will have $5,000.
 Should you sell the share, the fund will impose the charge.

 Some mutual funds have fees when investors redeem their shares.
 Usually, it’s a percentage of the redemption price and its purpose is to discourage traders from short-term investments.
-Unlike back-end loads which are used to pay a broker his commission, these fees go back to the fund itself.
+Unlike back-end loads that are used to pay a broker his commission, these fees go back to the fund itself.

 Purchase fees are imposed when a trader buys shares from the funds.
 This fee is not the same as a front-end load, and the former is distributed to the fund itself and the latter to the broker.